Ficool

 Chapter 12 - Kingdom of Stars

-As Astra awoke, the soft glow of twilight crept through the window, casting delicate shadows across the walls of his luxurious room.
-The sun was setting, painting the sky in hues of deep purple and soft gold, signaling the start of another night in Duskfall—the city that never sleeps.
+As Astra awoke, the soft glow of twilight crept through the window, painting delicate shadows across the walls of his luxurious room.
+Another night in Duskfall—the city that never sleeps.
+Another night to play the game.

 ....

-"Breakfast isn't complete without a little indulgence," Astra said smoothly.
+"Breakfast isn't complete without a touch of indulgence," Astra replied, tone smooth as silk.

 [Funds: 1000 Gold Standards (Monthly Stipend)]